 Note that EHR status is not relevant for the two measures on which all patients are reported: early entry into prenatal care and low birth weight.
 Adjusted rankings for these measures are based percent of patients who are uninsured, minority, and from special populations (homeless and migrant and seasonal farmworkers).

 A health center should expect to see a higher ranking if performance is above what is predicted for a health center with similar characteristics based on these adjustments.
 Conversely, a health center should expect to see a lower ranking if performance is below what is predicted for a health center with similar characteristics.

 Adjusted quartile rankings do not replace the actual performance rates for CQMs reported in the UDS.
-Health centers should use actual (unadjusted) performance rates for their own quality improvement efforts.
-BPHC also uses actual (unadjusted) performance rates to assess health center performance on CQMs over time.
+HRSA recommends that health centers use actual (unadjusted) performance rates for their own quality improvement efforts.
+HRSA also uses actual (unadjusted) performance rates to assess health center performance on CQMs over time.
 CQM values for all HRSA-funded health centers are available in the downloadable full datasets on the HRSA Electronic Reading Room page.

 Reporting health centers will receive their own adjusted rankings.
 If a ranking is identified as an outlier, the affected health center will not receive the ranking for that measure.
-This outlier exclusion means that the adjusted quartile ranking is considered to be a statistical anomaly and has no negative implications.
-Factors that do not allow for an adequate evaluation of health center performance include outliers, or non-rankings.
-For example, outliers or non-rankings might occur due to a small sample size of 70 of fewer patients.
+This outlier exclusion means that the adjusted quartile ranking is considered to be a statistical anomaly and has no negative implications because outliers and non-rankings do not allow for an adequate evaluation of health center performance.
+For example, outliers or non-rankings might occur due to a small sample size of 70 or fewer patients.